 Her hasty response, Of course I care about portrait mode!!!, confirmed what I already knew from looking at the photos filling my Instagram feed: Portrait mode — the camera technique made possible by the dual lenses on the iPhone 7 Plus, 8 Plus, and X — is a big (add expletive of your choice) deal.
 By automatically putting a foreground subject or object in focus and blurring the background, portrait mode makes anyone look like an advanced photographer.
 It turns a bouquet of flowers or cocktail into something that looks truly next level.
 This was, after all, the stuff once reserved for those with mastery of a DSLR costing thousands of dollars.

-In addition to Focus, Instagram is rolling out a new @mention sticker, which it says will make it easier to tag friends.
+Instagram is also rolling out a new @mention sticker, which it says will make it easier to tag friends.
 Snapchat rolled this out last week, and it made sense as there was previously no way to tag friends in Stories.
 But on Instagram it feels a little pointless, since this capability has been there all along with the text tool.
 If anything, this is bound to spur the "who's copycatting who?" debate again.